Who Was Ian Brady?

 In February 2006, Brady sent the mother of victim Keith Bennett a letter.
 In the letter he complained of his treatment at the high security hospital saying he was being kept alive by force-feeding for "political purposes."

 Brady also claimed that he could take police to within 20 yards of where Keith Bennett is buried.
 Staff at the hospital believe Brady was able to send the letter via a third party.
-As of 2011, Brady was the longest serving prisoner in England and Wales.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!